Red lights over the Pacific - August 2014

 - No NOTAMS (Notice To AirMen) in preflight briefing of airspace about possible military activities in this area, so an unannounced/secret operation would be logical if it is a military operation, but;

-- If it was a secret operation, strong lights are not logical.
+- If it was a covert operation, strong lights are not logical.
 They attract a lot of attention at night from commercial aviation

 All things considered, this is so far the most realistic explanation: a military operation outside of Russian waters, but lights are too bright for ship illumination at night and are not logical; one would expect dimly illuminated ships to make sure personnel keep their ‘night vision’.
 On the other hand; airspace was not closed, nor a warning issued, so a missile test can almost certainly be ruled out even though it could explain the flash of light earlier.
 Unlikely to hear anything about this anymore if it really was a military operation.